universal-tool-calling-protocol/go-utcp/examples/README.md

 Replace `cli_transport` with the directory of the example you want to run.

+## Agent Development Kit

+- `adk_basic`: Builds a minimal HTTP agent using the UTCP ADK.

 ## Client examples

 - `cli_client`: Connects to tools exposed over the command line.